armaangarg3103/BookWormed/README.md

-Sure!
-Here is a clean, professional, **GitHub-ready README.md** based on your project details.
-You can copy-paste directly:

----

 # **📚 BookWormed — Social Reading Platform**

 BookWormed is a full-stack social reading platform that enables users to discover books, publish reviews and posts, join reading groups, manage personalized reading lists, and purchase in-app credits.